-The Netherlands (also known as Holland) is a North-western-European country of approximately 17 million inhabitants known for its tradition of liberal social policies and high quality of life.
-Amsterdam is the country’s most populous city and nominal capital.
+The Netherlands, also known as Holland, is a Northwestern European country of approximately 17 million inhabitants.
+It is known for its traditions of liberal social policies and high quality of life.
+The country’s most populous city and nominal capital is Amsterdam.
 English-speaking people use the word ‘Dutch’ to describe people from the Netherlands.

-The four parts of the Kingdom—the Netherlands, Aruba, Curaçao and Sint Maarten—are constituent countries and participate on a basis of equality as partners in the Kingdom.
-In practice, however, most of the Kingdom’s affairs are administered by the Netherlands.
-The vast majority in land area of the constituent country of the Netherlands is in Europe, while its three special municipalities (Bonaire, Saba, and Sint Eustatius) are located in the Caribbean, as are the other three constituent countries.
+The four parts of the Kingdom of the Netherlands—the Netherlands, Aruba, Curaçao and Sint Maarten—are constituent countries and participate on a basis of equality as partners within the Kingdom.
+However, in practice, the Netherlands administers most of the Kingdom’s affairs.
+The vast majority in land area of the constituent country of the Netherlands is in Europe, while its three special municipalities (Bonaire, Saba and Sint Eustatius) are located in the Caribbean along with the other three constituent countries.

-The European Netherlands have a mild maritime climate, with moderately warm summers and cool winters, and typically high humidity.
+The European Netherlands have a mild maritime climate, with moderately warm summers and cool winters marked by typically high humidity.

-The Dutch are proud of their cultural heritage, rich history in art and involvement in international affairs.
+The Dutch take great pride in their deep cultural heritage, rich history in art and participation in international affairs.
 Dutch society is egalitarian and modern.
-The Dutch have an aversion to the non-essential and ostentatious behavior is to be avoided.
+The Dutch have an aversion to the non-essential so ostentatious behavior is to be avoided.

-In the Netherlands, 28% of the population identify as Roman Catholic, 19% identify as Protestant, and 11% identify with some other religion.
-Nearly half of the population (42%) does not identify with any religion.
+In the Netherlands, 28% of the population identify as Roman Catholic, 19% identify as Protestant and 11% identify with some other religion.
+Almost half of the population (42%) of the Netherlands does not identify with any religion.

-The language in the whole of the country is Dutch.
-Apart from Dutch, the inhabitants of the northern province of Friesland also speak their own language ‘Frisian’, which is closer to English than to Dutch.
+The sole official language of the Netherlands is Dutch.
+Apart from Dutch, the inhabitants of the northern province of Friesland also speak their own language ‘Frisian,’ which is closer to English than to Dutch.